The Dark Eye (role-playing game): Dark World Board Games

 The games are three-dimensional, where features and structures were built on top of the board, and could also be interacted with the character pieces.
-The games revolve around a group of Heroes battle against a snake sorcerer named Korak and his minions.
+The games revolve around a group of Heroes' battles against a snake sorcerer named Korak and his minions.
 The original Dark World game has the Heroes fight through Korak's castle.
 The Village of Fear expansion game requires the Heroes to rescue two townsfolk to retrieve the keys to enter the castle.
 In the Dragon's Gate expansion, the heroes must get past the Dragon Golgorath before they can enter the town.
 Four players can play each game as the Heroes, while a fifth player plays the role of Korak and controls all his monsters.

 The Heroes have a corresponding color on their bases.
 Each game has a shaker or tokens which determine the order of play for each player for each round.
 The Hero pieces are also designed to hold interchangeable weapons-a base weapon, and a later, more-powerful gold weapon.
 Heroes are awarded points based upon collecting certain items, and defeating enemies.
 Special dice with scimitars inscribed on them are used for combat.
 The winner is the Hero with the most points at the end of the game or the player playing as Korak wins if all the Heroes are defeated.